gkhaburzaniya/pyscript-docs/docs/user-guide/first-steps.md

 # First steps

-It's simple:

-* tell your browser to use PyScript, then,
+* Tell your browser to use PyScript, then,
-* tell PyScript how to run your Python code.
+* Tell PyScript how to run your Python code.

-That's it!
+fThat's it!

-For the browser to use PyScript, simply add a `<script>` tag, whose `src` attribute references a CDN url for `pyscript.core`, to your HTML document's `<head>`.
+For the browser to use PyScript, add a `<script>` tag, whose `src` attribute references a CDN url for `pyscript.core`, to your HTML document's `<head>`.
 We encourage you to add a reference to optional PyScript related
 CSS: